Back

 Web Designer

-Enggal Group is a culinary group with over 10 brands and 30 outlets across Indonesia.
-They aimed to build a central website that allows users to easily get to know the group and explore all the brands under its umbrella.
+Enggal Group is a culinary group with 10+ brands and 30 outlets across Indonesia.
+They wanted to build a website where people could easily get to know the group and explore all the brands under it.

 Once approved, I started by exploring the hero section as the visual foundation of the website.
 I created several design options for the Enggal team to choose from.
 The selected option became the basis for styling other pages, which helped streamline the design process and maintain visual consistency across the site.